 In the marketing environment, specificity can mean anything, from how you measure results to the kinds of information you gather about your audience.
 It’s generally considered these days that those who set vague and ambiguous goals don't end up achieving them.

 You can use specificity to ensure your marketing plan is targeted and on track for success.
-Having focused marketing objectives will eliminate distractions and make your end goal(s) clearly visible.
+Having focused marketing objectives will eliminate distractions and make your end goal clearly visible and attainable.

-Say, for example, you’re gathering information about one of your personas - what kind of information do you want to acquire?
+Say, for example, you’re gathering information about one of your customer personas - what kind of information do you want to acquire?
 How granular will you go?